-EXAMPLE: Hans owns 85% of the stock of a successful advertising business worth about \$1,000,000.
-The corporation has substantial accumulated profits, but Hans would realize taxable income if he received these profits as a distribution.
-Since his basis in the stock is zero, Hans is reluctant to subject \$850,000 of appreciation to the capital gains tax.
-Instead, he gives 5% of the corporate stock to us and because he itemizes, he is able to deduct \$50,000 as a charitable contribution.
-Because we want to liquidate the stock for cash, we choose to allow the corporation to buy back the stock from us for \$50,000.
-Hans receives a charitable tax deduction and he still owns a controlling interest in the corporation.
+EXAMPLE: Henry owns 85% of the stock of a successful advertising business worth about \$1,000,000.
+The corporation has substantial accumulated profits, but Henry would realize taxable income if he received these profits as a distribution.
+Since his basis in the stock is zero, Henry is reluctant to subject \$850,000 of appreciation to the capital gains tax.
+Instead, Henry gives 5% of the corporate stock to us and because he itemizes, he is able to deduct \$50,000 as a charitable contribution.
+Later, we choose to allow the corporation to buy back the stock from us for \$50,000.
+Henry receives a charitable tax deduction and he still owns a controlling interest in the corporation.